 Ideally, the interview should take place before February 28th.

 If you are invited to visit UNC, you must:

 Start a UNC Chapel Hill Graduate School Application to the University of North Carolina at Chapel Hill at https://gradschool.unc.edu/admissions/instructions.html.
 This application must be completed except for paying the fee.
 It must be accompanied by three letters of recommendation and two copies of the applicant’s official undergraduate transcripts.

 3 – Complete the Graduate School Application

 After the interviews, prospective students should complete the Graduate School application including all transcripts, letters of recommendation and fees.
 Students must be accepted to the Graduate School before they can be accepted by the program.
 Offers are usually made in the middle of March.
 Therefore, all applications should be completed through the Graduate School before March 1st, regardless of the date listed on the Graduate School website.
 All questions should be directed to Triffin Morris: email@example.com

 4 – Acceptance

 Applicants are accepted for the first year only; entrance to the second and third year classes is subject to approval of the MFA faculty.

-The department has a limited number of assistantships available to applicants.
-Applicants seeking financial aid from the University must submit the FAFSA form to the College Scholarship Service, Princeton, NJ by March 1 for priority consideration.
+The costume department can offer a financial package to all students.
+The details change year to year, but the package includes Out of State tuition waiver for the first year, In State tuition, student fees and a stipend.
+Students may also seek financial aid from the University.
+They must submit the FAFSA form to the College Scholarship Service, Princeton, NJ by March 1 for priority consideration.